Government urged to support 1.9 million furloughed workers as scheme winds down

 In health and social care, which relies heavily on migrant workers, there is a huge shortfall of staff, while in accommodation and food services, for example, there are six times more people on furlough than there are vacancies.

-“There is a need for reallocation of labour from the sectors that have lots of people on furlough to the ones that are hiring,” says Cyrrille Leon, of NIESR.
+Cyrrille Leon, of NIESR, says: “There is a need for reallocation of labour from the sectors that have lots of people on furlough to the ones that are hiring.”

-For this reason, ending the furlough scheme now is necessary to allow the economy to grow, even if it might be painful for those directly affected, he said.

-“The problem with the furlough scheme is that its slowing down this readjustment by creating some additional friction in the labour market.
-People on furlough are not necessarily actively looking for a new job which means the pool of potential candidates is smaller than it is in normal times.”
+For this reason, ending the furlough scheme now is necessary to allow the economy to grow, even if it might be painful for those directly affected, he says and adds: “The problem with the furlough scheme is that it’s slowing down this readjustment by creating some additional friction in the labour market.
+People on furlough are not necessarily actively looking for a new job which means the pool of potential candidates is smaller than it is in normal times.

-“Ending furlough is difficult because people will become unemployed but in my view extending it would make the later adjustment even more painful.”
+“Ending furlough is difficult because people will become unemployed but, in my view, extending it would make the later adjustment even more painful.”

 The withdrawal of support is particularly concerning for older workers, said Charlie McCurdy, economist at the Resolution Foundation.
 Many older workers are still reliant on furlough – those who are less likely to be leaving the scheme and returning to work than younger workers.

-“With redundancies likely to rise when the furlough scheme finally ends, policymakers must offer back-to-work schemes targeting workers of all ages – especially as newly redundant older workers often take longer to find new work after being on furlough for long periods than their younger counterparts, and may need tailored advice and support.
+“With redundancies likely to rise when the furlough scheme finally ends, policymakers must offer back-to-work schemes targeting workers of all ages – especially as newly redundant older workers often take longer to find new work after being on furlough for long periods than their younger counterparts and may need tailored advice and support.”

-The Foundation is also calling on government to provide much-needed support for low-income families, including reversing the withdrawal of the £20 uplift to universal credit – a move that 60 Tory backbenchers also support.
+The Foundation is also calling on government to provide much-needed support for low-income families, including reversing the withdrawal of the £20 uplift to Universal Credit – a move that 60 Tory backbenchers also support.

-“[Low-income households] will be facing not only risks of higher unemployment in the wake of the furlough scheme wind down, but also the planned reversal of the vital £20 a week universal credit uplift, and rising fuel costs,” McCurdy said.
+Mr McCurdy said: “[Low-income households] will be facing not only risks of higher unemployment in the wake of the furlough scheme wind-down but also the planned reversal of the vital £20 a week Universal Credit uplift and rising fuel costs.”

 Ofgem announced on Friday that the energy price cap would rise by £139 per year for an average household from 1 October.

-Citizens Advice warned the withdrawal of financial support and increase in energy bills could create a “perfect storm” for low-income families while the Fuel Poverty Coalition forecasts that an additional 488,000 people would not be able to afford to heat their homes because of the price increase.
+Citizens Advice warned the withdrawal of financial support and increase in energy bills could create a “perfect storm” for low-income families while the Fuel Poverty Coalition forecasts that an additional 488,000 people would not be able to afford to heat their homes.

 Debt charities report that, despite household debts rising for some groups during the pandemic, far fewer people have been seeking help, prompting concerns that problems are building up and have been masked by emergency measures put in place during the pandemic.

-The scale of the problem is hard to establish, says Sue Anderson, of StepChange debt charity.

-“There are a lot of people with a lot of underlying financial pressures that have been masked because lenders have given them temporary forbearance, Anderson said.
+Sue Anderson, of debt charity StepChange, says the scale of the problem is hard to establish: “There are a lot of people with a lot of underlying financial pressures that have been masked because lenders have given them temporary forbearance.”

 Lenders were ordered not to pursue credit card and loan arrears and to offer payment holidays for periods of the pandemic.
 Those have now finished.

-“We see problems most notably with rent.
-An awful lot of tenants are behind on their rent,” Ms Anderson said.

-“We haven’t seen that turning into evictions because there has been a ban on evictions.
+Ms Anderson said: “We see problems most notably with rent.
+An awful lot of tenants are behind.
+We haven’t seen that turning into evictions because there has been a ban.

-Tenants have also had forbearance from lenders on some of their other debts such as credit cards.

-“The problem is we don’t know how many of these people there are, when the problems will materialise, or the extent to which the things we fear, like redundancies.
-There is an awful lot of uncertainty about how this will look.
+“The problem is we don’t know how many of these people there are, when the problems will materialise or the extent of things we fear, like redundancies.
+There is an awful lot of uncertainty about how this will look.”

-“While some people have been able to pay down their debt or save more, there are an awful lot of people – the ones who were already struggling – will be struggling more.
+Ms Anderson pointed to “clear winners and losers” in the pandemic, saying: “While some people have been able to pay down their debt or save more, there are an awful lot of people who were already struggling who will be struggling more.

-“Our clients who are really struggling to make ends meet will be really affected by the removal of the £20 uplift in universal credit.”
+“Our clients who are really struggling to make ends meet will be really affected by the removal of the £20 uplift in Universal Credit.”

-StepChange believes the situation could be a “slow burn”, with people’s debt problems built up during the pandemic coming to a head over the next few months and into 2020.
+StepChange believes the situation could be a “slow burn”, with people’s debt problems built up during the pandemic coming to a head into next year.

 Join our new commenting forum